vuejs/vuefire/packages/vuexfire/README.md

 const setTodosRef = firebaseAction(({ bindFirebaseRef, unbindFirebaseRef }, { ref }) => {
   // this will unbind any previously bound ref to 'todos' bindFirebaseRef('todos', ref)
-  // you can unbind it easily too unbindFirebaseRef('todos')
+  // you can unbind any ref easily unbindFirebaseRef('user')
 })
 ```